You will find life insurance definitions below that are commonly used in the life insurance industry for all types of insurance.

 Term life insurance rates will depend on the amount of term life insurance you buy, your age, health, etc.

 Term life insurance rates are typically guaranteed for a certain period of time such as 10, 15, 20, or 30 years.

 Term Life Insurance does not build up cash value.
-A typical term life insurance policy will have a level premium for a period of years – 10 year term, 15 year term, 20 year term, 30 year term.
+A typical term life insurance policy will have a level premium for a period of years – 10-year term, 15-year term, 20-year term life insurance, 30-year term.

 The term life insurance premium stays the same for the term life period.
 At the end of the term life period, the term life insurance is still available, but the term life insurance premium will increase each year thereafter.

 Universal Life Insurance